 *CAD conversion based on current exchange rate (~1.38).
 Actual amount varies.

 The jackpot keeps growing until someone wins.
-With 43 consecutive drawings without a grand prize winner, this one has been building since September.
+With 46 consecutive rollover drawings without a grand prize winner, this one has been building since September.

 What Happens If a Canadian Wins Powerball?